XAU

 Where can I buy physical palladium?

-Online precious metals dealers like SD Bullion carry palladium bars and occasionally palladium coins.
-Selection is more limited than gold or silver, so it's best to check availability and compare premiums before purchasing.
+Online precious metals dealers like Kitco carry palladium bars and coins.
+Selection is more limited than gold or silver, so check availability and compare premiums across dealers before purchasing.
+Palladium Maple Leafs and 1 oz LBMA bars are the most commonly available products.

 Is palladium a good investment?

-Palladium has unique supply-demand dynamics — most supply comes from Russia and South Africa, while demand is driven by automotive catalytic converters.
-It's more volatile than gold but can offer significant upside during supply deficits.
-It's best suited as a small portfolio diversifier.
+Palladium has unique supply-demand dynamics: most supply comes from Russia and South Africa, while demand is driven by automotive catalytic converters.
+It is more volatile than gold but delivers significant upside during supply deficits.
+Palladium works best as a small portfolio diversifier rather than a core precious metals position.

 Why is palladium so expensive?

 Palladium's price is driven by chronic supply deficits, strict emissions regulations requiring catalytic converters in gasoline vehicles, and geopolitical risks in major producing countries.
-However, prices have moderated as automakers substitute platinum and EV adoption grows.
+Prices have moderated from the 2022 peak as automakers substitute platinum and EV adoption accelerates.

 What's the difference between palladium and platinum?

 Both are platinum group metals used in catalytic converters, but palladium is used in gasoline vehicles while platinum is used in diesel.
-Palladium is rarer in the Earth's crust.
-Historically, the two metals trade in cycles relative to each other.
+Palladium is rarer in the Earth's crust, with annual production roughly half that of platinum.
+The two metals trade in cycles relative to each other, and automakers substitute between them based on price.